elof/popular/_data/jeanne/2020-09-24-nature-collages.md

 title: Nature Collages
 thumbnail: /assets/amy-shamblen-qdPnQuGeuwU-unsplash.jpg
 ---
 Fall is my next favorite season after summer.
-Weather is changing and the colors in nature are just marvelous at this time.
-It's the perfect time to take a stroll and admire this yearly phenomena.
+The weather is changing and the colors in nature are just marvelous at this time.
+It's a great time to take a stroll and admire this yearly phenomena.
 We wanted to capture nature's beauty in an art project.
 And nature collages are the perfect way to do that.
-Theyre quite easy to make and don't require many materials.
-Follow along to see how to do it.
+They're quite easy to make and don't require many materials.
+Follow along to see we did it.

 #### Supplies: